Psalmuel01/CipherMarket/README.md

 ## Protocol SDK

 The local SDK package is `@ciphermarket/sdk` in `packages/sdk`.
-It is usable inside this workspace today and publish-ready, but it has not been published to npm yet.
+It is usable inside this workspace today and published [here](https://www.npmjs.com/package/@ciphermarket/sdk)

 It exports: